ojrobotics/fvuav/README.md

-# Formal verification of UAVs
+# Isabelle and MetiTraski Code for Controller Verification of an Attitude Controller for Multirotor UAVs

   * The file "IsabelleHOL code/Quadrotor_Veri.thy" includes controller verification code of Isabelle/HOL.